scuzzydude/asimov/asimov.md

 ### Term Limits

 No pledge shall hold the same board seat for more than one consecutive term.
-A popular trustee may seek election for a as a continental or engineer as their term is expiring, or vice versa.
+A popular trustee may seek election as a continental or engineer as their term is expiring, or vice versa.

-Non-consecutive terms are allowed.
+Non-consecutive terms are permitted.

 ## Ethical Standards